128technology/docs/docs/config_templates.md

 The body of a configuration template is written in the [Liquid](https://shopify.github.io/liquid/) templating language.
 Please refer to the [Liquid documentation](https://shopify.github.io/liquid/basics/introduction/) for the specifics of the language.

 :::note
-The 128T Networking Platform supports several custom tags and filters in Liquid (e.g. `{% editGroup $}`) that would not be parsable by other Liquid evaluators.
+The SSR Networking Platform supports several custom tags and filters in Liquid (e.g. `{% editGroup $}`) that would not be parsable by other Liquid evaluators.
 :::

 ### The `{% editGroup $}` Tag